-The e300 implements the following L1 cache control bits in HID0:
+The e600 implements the following L1 cache control bits in HID0:

 - Instruction/data cache enable (ICE/DCE).
 Clearing the bit disables the cache; it can be neither accessed nor updated.
-Potential cache accesses from the bus (snoop and cache operations) are ignored and bL1 cache tag state bits are ignored and all instruction fetches are propagated to the coherent system bus (CSB) as single-beat or burst transactions, depending on the value of HID2[IFEB]. oth caches are disabled at reset. - Data/instruction cache lock (DLOCK/ILOCK).
+Potential cache accesses from the bus (snoop and cache operations) are ignored and both caches are disabled at reset. - Data/instruction cache lock (DLOCK/ILOCK).
 If this bit is set, all ways of the respective cache are locked.
 A locked cache supplies data normally on a hit, but is treated as a cache-inhibited transaction on a miss.
-The e500 implements the cache locking instructions listed in Section 4.3.2, "Memory Control Instructions." - Instruction/data cache flash invalidate (ICFI/DCFI).
+The e500 implements the cache locking instructions listed in Section 4.3.2, "Memory Control Instructions."

+• Instruction/data cache flash invalidate (ICFI/DCFI).
 Setting this bit generates an invalidate operation that marks the state of each instruction cache block as invalid.
 Setting ICFI clears all the valid bits of the blocks and the PLRU bits to point to way L0 of each set.